By Priority — Quick Answer

 Tanzania (Camping or Budget Comfort tier)

-Tanzania offers genuine budget tiers starting at $2,490pp for 7 days including all four Northern Circuit parks, private vehicle, and driver-guide.
-Kenya budget options exist but concentrate in group safaris rather than private experiences.
+Tanzania budget tiers start at $2,490pp for 7 days including all four Northern Circuit parks, private vehicle, and driver-guide.
+Kenya budget options exist but cluster around group safaris rather than private trips.
 South Africa is affordable in Kruger's SANParks rest camps but requires self-drive comfort.
-Budget-tier Tanzania preserves the core experience (same parks, same wildlife, same guides) at half the mid-range cost.
-Namibia is also budget-friendly but works better as a self-drive trip than an operator-booked safari.
+Budget-tier Tanzania preserves the core experience — same parks, same wildlife, same guides — at half the mid-range cost.
+Namibia is also affordable, though it works better as a self-drive than an operator-booked safari.

 Priority — Luxury Tier